Super Lawyers

 Gardasil Lawsuit

 Our lawyers are reviewing Gardasil vaccine lawsuits in all 50 states for victims who have suffered side effects from the Gardasil HPV vaccine.
 Deaths and injuries have been linked to this vaccine.
-Our law firm is looking at various Gardasil lawsuits, focusing on premature ovarian failure and premature menopause claims.

 This page is to help you better understand whether you want to bring a Gardasil lawsuit and whether you might have a viable claim for settlement compensation or a jury payout.
-This is new litigation, and our attorneys update this page regularly (last content update: June 1, 2023) to bring you the latest Gardasil HPV lawsuit news and updates.
+This is new litigation, and our attorneys update this page regularly (last content update: September 2023) to bring you the latest Gardasil HPV lawsuit news and updates.

 Gardasil HPV Class Action Lawsuit Updates